 - Concessions for large groups from one organisation.

 We deliver several “Engaging with the Media” and Crisis Communications courses throughout the year.

 We can run your media training workshop from a state-of-the-art studio venue in central London, at our own premises in Chiswick Town Hall, or we can train you in your own workplace, using our cameras and equipment.

-The training is led by Liz Havern, a TV and radio journalist, senior manager, trainer and workplace mediator, with more than 30 years of broadcast and international news agency experience at the BBC and Thomson Reuters where she was in charge of promoting journalistic and communications best practice.
+The training is led by Liz Havern, a TV and radio journalist, senior manager, trainer and workplace mediator.
+Liz has more than 30 years of broadcast and international news agency experience at the BBC and Thomson Reuters, where, as Senior Output Editor for TV she was in charge of promoting global journalistic and communications best practice.

 Liz is joined by Goodwork’s Managing Director, Sean Curtis-Ward, an award-winning journalist and broadcaster.
-He is the former Head of TV and Radio and the Press Association, The UK’s national news agency and Foreign News Editor at Worldwide Television News, now APTV.
-Before founding Goodwork he was managing editor and co-founder of the leading PR agency TNR Communications.
+He is the former Head of TV and Radio at the Press Association, the UK’s national news agency and Foreign Editor at Worldwide Television News, now APTN.
+Before founding Goodwork, Sean was managing editor and co-founder of the leading PR agency TNR Communications.